 In the Beginning – WWII

 Some senior pilots would be given the opportunity to fly these captured aircraft, which allowed other pilots to train against the same planes they would soon battle in aerial combat.
-To improve Air Combat Maneuvering (ACM), each side set up their own squadrons that would travel to airbases so all pilots could train.
+To improve Air Combat Maneuvering (ACM), each side set up its own squadrons that would travel to airbases so all pilots could train.

 During World War II, the British Royal Air Force unit responsible for Dissimilar Air Combat Training (DACT) was the Air Fighting Development Unit (AFDU).
 The AFDU pilots were tasked with developing tactics and training RAF and American fighter squadrons.